espressif/idf-clion-plugin/README.md

 <a name="config_install"></a>
 ## Configuration and Installation

-Please download the release zip file from releases section and unzip it.
-Make sure not to unzip the internal Zip file in the archive.
+To install the plugin, download the release zip file from the releases section.
+Unzip the file, but **do not unzip the internal zip file**.
+The product files are located in the root of the unzipped folder.

 Start the CLion.